trufflesuite/ganache/UPGRADE-GUIDE.md

 Ganache now _disables_ `vmErrorsOnRPCResponse` by default.

-If you rely on tranasction
+If you rely on transaction

 1 yarn and pnpm doesn't support dependency lock files, like npm's npm-shrinkwrap.json,